kagaimiq/jielie/cpu/index.md

 ## 8051

-An 8051-compatible core, which also has a 16-bit DSP extension put on the 0xA5 (reserved) opcode.
+An 8051-compatible core, which also has a 16-bit DSP-like extension mapped to the opcode 0xA5 (reserved in plain 8051)

 Might be in some connection with the Appotech's 8051-compatible core.